mitodl/mitx-grading-library/docs/grading_math/sampling.md

 ```

 !!!
 Note
-    - Unitary matrix sampling relies on features of newer versions of numpy and scipy than are currently available in edX.
-We expect this feature to be available by the end of 2019.
+    - Unitary matrix sampling only works on versions of edX running python 3.5, which went live on edx.org around July 2020.
+You can see which version of python your edX server is running by turning on `debug=True` in any grader and submitting a response.

 ## Variable Sampling: Generic